Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

-$EC$ rely on prior estimates and are assumed to be constant across units.\footnote{Municipal level estimates of the environmental impacts of unsorted and recycling waste are not available.
-This is generally the case as engineers' and geologists' estimates are not monetized.} Unsorted waste disposal causes external costs associated to landfill and incineration.\footnote{External costs include pollution from waste emissions and transportation, and local disamenity externalities such as nuisance effects to neighboring properties \citep{Kinnaman2014}.} A review of the life-cycle literature shows that external costs are constant and rather small. \cite{Kinnaman2014} assume a baseline external marginal cost of \$15/ton for landfill disposal and \$30/ton for incineration.
-Relying on these estimates, I assume an average external costs of unsorted waste of \EUR{}20/ton for unsorted waste.\footnote{Data on amounts sent to landfills and incinerators are unavailable.
-Thus, I consider the average cost.}

-Recycling waste causes, to a large extent, external benefits.
-These are due to saved pollution from the avoided extraction of virgin materials.
-Based on prior estimates (\$200/ton), I assume a marginal external benefit of \EUR{}180/ton for recycling.
-This is further reduced to \EUR{}120/ton to account for actual recovery rates of 66\% in Italy \citep{CONAI2016}.

-In my sample, private unit costs of recycling and unsorted waste are higher than their external benefits for most municipalities.
-This implies that unsorted waste reductions that do not translate into an increase in recycling are the driving source of municipal cost savings.
-In other words, demand responses on total waste matter for municipal budgets.

-\section{Main results}
+\section{Main Results}

-I estimate separate random forests for each outcome (unsorted, recycling, total waste per capita) and policy year.\footnote{Policy years range between one and three as treated units are observed up to three years after policy implementation.} A tree is built with data for the same calendar year to account for common shocks to all units.
+I estimate separate random forests for each outcome (unsorted, recycling, total waste per capita) and policy year.\footnote{Policy years range between one and three as treated units are observed up to three years after policy implementation.
+Note that waste demands can be estimated separately although different waste types are determined simultaneously.
+This does not generate bias because waste demands are functions of the same variables \citep{Fullerton2000}.
+Reassuringly, the adding up condition also holds after estimation, namely, differences between $\widehat{UW}+\widehat{RW}$ and $\widehat{TW}$ are negligible.} A tree is built with data for the same calendar year to account for common shocks to all units.
 In order to account for the staggered nature of the intervention, treated units in a given policy year are matched with never-treated units only.
 In other terms, late adopters are not included in the control group of early adopters.
 This is important especially since lagged outcomes are included among the covariates.